vadim-zyamalov/suckless-custom/README.md

 # My custom xbps repository for patched suckless tools

-This is my self-made xbps repo of my builds of some sukless tools ([suckless.org](https://suckelss.org)).
+This is my self-made xbps repo of my builds of some suckless tools ([suckless.org](https://suckelss.org)).

 The main purpose was to have an ability to install custom `dmenu` replacing standard repo version.